 Great – Now how do I set up a project?

 When you create a project on CitSci.org, you’ll be asked to fill out information about the following: Project Name, Description, Goals and Tasks.
-You’ll also be asked to upload a photo to represent your project.
+You’ll also be asked to upload a banner photo and a logo or small graphicor image to represent your project.
 We’ll walk through each of these sections below.

 ProTip: Consider spending some time thinking about each section ahead of time and then come back to the form to fill them out.

 STEP 1: Create a Project